Sport in North Korea: Women's football

 Since 1993, the women's football team has seen more success on the international stage than the men's side, qualifying for the 1999, 2003, 2007 and 2011 FIFA Women's World Cup.
 In 1999, the team defeated Denmark during the group stage, and in 2003 defeated African champion Nigeria.
 The women's team has established itself as one of the strongest in Asia, winning the 2001 and 2003 AFC Women's Asian Cups after finishing as the runner-up in 1993 and 1997.

 In September 2010, the Middlesbrough Ladies football team toured the country for a series of friendlies.
 They played two matches, unaware that they would be playing professional sides.
 They played April 25 Sports Club, losing 6-2, and Kalmaegi, losing 5-0.
 The visit gave Middlesbrough their largest ever attendance, with both matches attracting 6,000 people each, beating the previous record of 1,000 when they played Arsenal Ladies.

+Women's football team qualified for the 2027 FIFA Women’s World Cup after defeating Chinese Taipei 4-0 in the AFC Women’s Asian Cup playoffs, marking their first appearance since 2011.
+The return follows a long absence due to doping sanctions and missed tournaments in 2014, 2018, and 2022.